 - ♦ You may take Chinook, Sockeye, and Coho Salmon in the mainstem of the Stikine River only under the authority of a Federal subsistence fishing permit.
 Only one Stikine River permit will be issued to a household. - ♦ You may retain other salmon taken incidentally by gear operated under terms of this permit.
 The incidentally taken salmon must be reported on your permit. - Fishing nets must be checked at least twice each day.
-The total annual guideline harvest level for the Stikine River fishery is 125 Chinook, 600 Sockeye, and 400 Coho Salmon.
-All salmon harvested, including incidentally taken salmon, will count against the guideline for that species.

-Stikine River Chinook, Sockeye, and Coho Salmon Fishery
+Stikine River Ch Stikine River Chinook, Sockeye, and Coho Salmon Fishery

 Season Gear Annual Limit (per household)

 Chinook: May 15-June 20 Dip net, spears, gaffs, rod and reel, beach 5 Chinook Salmon

 Sockeye: June 21-July 31 seine, and gillnet.
 Gillnets will not exceed 90 feet (15 fathoms) in length.
 The 40 Sockeye Salmon

 Coho: August 1-October 1 maximum gillnet stretched mesh size is 8 20 Coho Salmon

 inches during the Chinook Salmon season

 and 5 1⁄2 inches during the Sockeye Salmon

 season.
 There is no maximum mesh size

 during the Coho Salmon season.